apocalyptech/bl3mods/Apocalyptech/qol/mega_timesaver_xl/README.md

   into the air seems to cause the loot to sometimes fly away at pretty high speeds.
 This can be a bit annoying in cases like the trash collection in Spendopticon during One Man's Treasure.
+* Following Lilith too closely in Covenant Pass can lead to her skipping a couple of dialogue lines.
 * To get on top of the "main" elevator in Meridian Outskirts (to reach the Typhon Dead Drop), you'll likely either have to use Photo Mode to hit the elevator button, or go the long way around after moving the elevator